- Getting Started: Mechanic WordPress Theme Documentation

 - Child Theme

-In the case that you don’t want to install your Mechanic WordPress theme or have any difficulty.
-You are free to contact our support on https://visualmodo.com/account/ or e-mail us at [email protected].
 Ask for our support crew to enter your website and install your VisualMentor WordPress theme for you.
 It’s easy, fast, and free for all Visualmodo clients.
-In addition, just make sure you give us the right info on this contact.
+In addition, just make sure you give us the correct info on this contact.
 We will need your login information/site URL and a print-screen/screenshot from your theme purchase with the date.

 Install Your Mechanic WordPress Theme Plugins #